 “Hacks like the scarf trick for frontpacks or the rolled blanket insert for some soft structured carriers are things we teach when appropriate to the situation -- carrier, baby, and wearer -- based on applying our experience with a very wide range of carriers, babies, and wearers, and an understanding of what risks are associated with modifying various types of carriers in various ways.
 Yes, when you suggest a rolled blanket insert it's a good idea to mention that of course the carrier manufacturer recommends using only their own brand of purpose-made insert -- but that the rolled blanket is a tried-and-true cheaper solution in certain situations (explaining what those are).
 Very minimal risk, given a baby of the right developmental stage and the right type of carrier, well worth the benefit of getting a safer fit in the carrier at hand, without having to go out and buy a special-purpose item that won't be used for very long.
 Every hack is that way.
 For that matter, so is every carry position, every wrap or meh dai finish variation, every unusual adjustment to deal with a special fit situation, and so on.
 What are the risks?
 What are the benefits?
 What are the alternatives?
 BWI is all about making babywearing accessible to ALL caregivers and universally accepted, and often that means suggesting things that aren't in any instruction manual because we have to help people just make it WORK.
 We don't just tell people what they can and can't do, by following some sort of list of official rules promulgated by BWI or by carrier manufacturers.
 In order to have rules like that, we'd need a huge body of scientific research to base it on, which doesn't exist and we can't wait for it.
 We need to ensure that every wearer we teach understands that they are responsible for making their OWN judgments about which risks to take.
 We provide them with the best possible information and advice about how to evaluate the risks and benefits of a given carry, carrier, carrier modification, wearing method, etc., and THEY decide how to apply it to their own lives.
 Understand the PRINCIPLES of carrier fit and carrier design, and you can figure out what modifications are sensible and which are not.” - Holly McCrosky Lewis, VBE, BWI of Bay Area

 I am certainly not an expert on babywearing nor am I a scientist or a wearer with decades of experience stemming from generations of carrying tradition.
-I am, however, a passionate proponent of making sure this valuable parenting tool is accessible to all.
+I am, however, a passionate proponent of making sure this valuable parenting tool is accessible to all, like this helpful resource for new parents out there.
 I believe in giving caregivers all the information they need to make their own decisions on what is best for them and the children in their care.
 So I will end with an excerpt from an exceptionally well written blog post by Dr. Knowles:

 “It is important to remember that every child and every parent has different needs.
 Parents of twins may need to be able to back carry one twin from a very early age, to be able to cope with family life.
 They may choose to use a buckle carrier on the back, and if the child is able to breathe safely and is not uncomfortable then that makes their lives work.
 Telling them this is forbidden creates needless barriers and makes life harder.
 A stretchy wrap for a one year old may not be as comfortable as a woven wrap, but for a parent on a budget who now has a less-unhappy toddler held close while the baby can be cleaned, this is a win-win situation.
 A four month old who will only tolerate facing out in a narrow based carrier can be happily transported on a school run.
 Millions of women around the world have carried young babies in low torso carries with simple pieces of cloth.
 A disabled child who cannot sit unaided can be held safely and securely on the back in several types of carrier, which will definitely make everything much easier.
 Do be aware of how your language and how you educate can affect others and significantly disempower people.”[iv]